noobcoder45/Weapon_Detection/README.md

 ```

 ## RCNN
-First clone the repository from [noobcode45/Weapon_Detection](https://github.com/noobcoder45/Weapon_Detection.git) and go to folder named `YOLO`
+First clone the repository from [noobcode45/Weapon_Detection](https://github.com/noobcoder45/Weapon_Detection.git)
 Go to directory `RCNN`
 # For Training
 Open rcnn_training.ipynb in Google Colab, and run the codes.
+The trained model is saved in the Colab Kernel, which can be downloaded and used for testing.

 # For Testing
 Open testing_rcnn_models, change the 1) Model path and 2) Test image path of your choice and run.
+Saved models are also available by downloaded by running the cells.

 ## Camera
 To use camera for RCNN, in the project directory run the following command